CrayLabs/SmartSim/examples/MPO/README.rst

                     "executable":"MOM6",
                     "partition": "iv24"}

-    # intialize the MPO instance and name the data directory "MOM6-mpo"
+    # initialize the MPO instance and name the data directory "MOM6-mpo"
     mpo = MPO(tunable_params, data_dir="MOM6-mpo")

     # initialize the model we want to evaluate.